ArtemPopof/Cat2D/README.md

 # Cat2D
-Just a training project, do not judge it seriously
+Just a training project, do not consider it seriously.

 News 08.03.2015
 =====================================
-Status:Ladies and gentlemans work is boiling!
+Status: work on it

 Enchantments and improvments:
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~